Is your food packaging compliant?

 Meridian Speciality Packaging specialises in manufacturing packaging for direct and indirect food contact applications, this includes packaging for food products intended for both human and animal consumption.
 This confectionery, food and pet food packaging specialism has developed out of years of working with suppliers and customers to ensure that all necessary measures are in place to achieve the primary goal of consumer safety.

-We combine the flexibility and speed of response typical of a smaller company with quality standards underpinned by our internationally recognised BRCGS certification.
+We combine the flexibility and speed of response typical of a smaller company with quality standards underpinned by our BRCGS accreditation.

 We have put in place a "safe building blocks" approach with positive selection of inherently safe materials, inks and coatings and control of manufacturing to good manufacturing practice standards.
-We draw best practices from a range of sources as well as keeping track of legislative changes to ensure we can provide timely and accurate declarations of legal compliance to underpin our high standards.
+We draw best practices from a range of sources as well as keeping track of legislative changes to ensure we can provide timely and accurate statements of compliance and declarations of legal compliance to underpin our high standards.

-All producers of food packaging are legally required to comply with UK and EU legislation concerning contact between the food product intended to be packaged and the packaging materials.
-Even as the UK moves away from EU harmonised legislation, both current and future working practices will remain aligned to both UK and EU legislation to ensure we maintain seamless and flexible supply throughout Europe and beyond.
+All producers of food packaging are legally required to comply with UK legislation concerning contact between the food product intended to be packaged and the packaging materials.
+Even now that the UK has moved away from EU harmonised legislation, both current and future working practices will remain aligned to both UK and EU legislation to ensure we maintain seamless and flexible supply throughout Europe and beyond.

-This legal requirement isn't simply a by-product of a voluntary certification to EFSIS, BRCGS, ISO or other food hygiene and quality standards; it is a clear requirement mandated in law and enforced by UK trading standards, advised by the Food Standards Agency.
+This legal requirement isn't simply a by-product of a voluntary certification to BRCGS or other food hygiene and quality standards; it is a clear requirement mandated in law and advised by the Food Standards Agency.

 Declarations of Compliance (DoC)